Demolition derby

 Competition at the West End Fair Demolition Derby, Gilbert, Pennsylvania.
 This annual event is held on three successive nights each August, with approximately 100 automobiles entered each night.
 Attendance at the event ranges from 2,000-4,000 spectators.

-Demolition derby is a type of motorsport, usually presented at county fairs and national events.
-While rules vary from event to event, the typical demolition derby event consists of five or more drivers competing by deliberately ramming their vehicles into one another.
+Demolition derby is a type of motorsport usually presented at county fairs and national events.
+While rules vary from event to event, the typical demolition derby consists of five or more drivers competing by deliberately ramming their vehicles into one another.
 The last driver whose vehicle is still operational is awarded the victory.
 Demolition derbies originated in the United States and quickly spread to other Western nations.
 For example, Australia's first demolition derby took place in January 1963.
 In the UK and parts of Europe, demolition derbies (sometimes called "destruction derbies") are often held at the end of a full day of banger racing.

 In demolition derbies, serious injuries such as whiplash are rare, but they do happen.
 Drivers are typically required to sign a waiver to release the promoter of an event from liability.
 At almost all derbies, attempts are made to make the event safer; all glass is removed from the vehicles, and deliberately ramming a driver's-side door area is forbidden.
-The driver's door is often required to be painted white with black numbers or blaze orange, or with contrasting colors, for visibility.
-Most demolition derbies are held on dirt tracks, or in open fields, that are usually soaked with water.
-This causes the competition area to become muddy which helps to slow the vehicles.
+The driver's door is often required to be painted white with black numbers or blaze orange, or with contrasting colors.

-The part of the vehicle used to ram opponents varies.
-Some drivers use both the front and rear of the vehicle to ram the other competitors, while others tend to use only the rear end of the vehicle to protect the engine compartment from damage.